Suzuki Jimny’s are slow, there is no denying that. Often I’m asked how we can remedy the power issue of the Jimny, and I’m working on a few things.

 In preparation for the turbo conversion, we’ve taken a look into the computer of the Jimny to make sure it’s capable of a turbo conversion, and it’s been interesting!

-just from making some changes to the ignition and cam timing, the air fuel ratio and the torque management system.
+These gains are possible just from making some changes to the ignition and cam timing, VVT, air fuel ratio and the torque management system.

 But how does it drive?